dionarodrigues/diogorodrigues.dev/blog/2020-10-14-automating-ui-tests-with-jest-and-react-testing-library.en.md

 ## Overview about testing

-Although front-end testing is growing with React's popularity, I don't see it as a trend, but as a part that should be mandatory in any type of project that involves end user interaction coding.
+Although front-end testing is growing with React's popularity, I don't see it as a trend, but as a part that should be mandatory in any type of project that involves code and user interaction.

 ### Advantages of writing tests